Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/Enable Prometheus metric collection & Integration with Azure Managed Grafana.md

 ## Grafana integration with Azure Monitor Workspace

-You can also refer [Azure Managed Grafana Instance](https://learn.microsoft.com/en-us/azure/managed-grafana/quickstart-managed-grafana-cli) for additional information

-This includes the steps that are mentioned below.

-1. Create an Azure Managed Grafana instance using the Azure CLI
-2. Grafana integration with Azure Monitor Workspace

 > Prerequisites
 - Azure Subscription
 - Minimum required role to create an instance: resource group Contributor.